 Each Tuesday fresh fruit is delivered to the office to help you towards your 5 a day.

 Through the Ambassador scheme, regular Show & Tell sessions and a weekly staff news bulletin, the employee voice is loud and clear.

 Reaching your potential

 Investing in staff development is important to us, and we are ambitious about allowing staff to grow and fulfil their potential.
 Recent initiatives include:

 A year-long programme for all managers covering a range of topics from leading a team to managing budgets and projects.

 Monthly lunch and learn sessions open to all, featuring guest speakers such as Harvard Business Review award winner and London Business School professor, Rob Goffee.

 Training for individuals or teams

-From British Sign Language to ACCA financial certification to History of Art evening classes at the Sotheby’s Institute to public speaking, we help staff to acquire and hone the skills they need to reach their potential.
+From British Sign Language to ACCA financial certification, History of Art evening classes at the Sotheby’s Institute and public speaking, we help staff to acquire and hone the skills they need to reach their potential.

 Lunch & Learn lecture, Why should anyone be led by you? with London Business School’s Professor of Organisational Behaviour, Rob Goffee